 An integer number with unlimited length.
-Until the end of Python 2.x, the integers were allowed to overflow and turned into a long.
-This behavior changed since 3.0, where the ints replaced the longs.
+Until the end of Python 3, the integers were allowed to overflow and turned into a long.
+This behavior changed since 3.0 when the ints replaced the longs.

 >>> x = 9999999999 >>> type(x) # In Python 2.x, the type will be long.
 While in 3.x, it is int irrespective of the size. <type 'long'>

 The float represents a binary floating point number.
 Using a float variable in an expression automatically converts the adjoining longs and ints to floats.

 >>> x = 9.999 >>> type(x) <type 'float'>

 The complex type